 In Petrosino Square, you can have breakfast, a snack or taste the best Cheesecake at Eileen Cheesecake while you’re there.
 You’ll quickly notice that this is a real New York great tip!!!

 Starting from 4th avenue, head west toward the neighborhood of Greenwich Village and discover the beautiful Washington Square Park with its Arch dedicated to Georges Washington.
-The square is actually surrounded by schools and notably New York University (NYU), school of the wealthy and intellectuals.
+The square is actually surrounded by schools and notably New York University (NYU), a school of the wealthy and intellectuals.

 You’ll see that this part of New York is diverse and holds many gatherings of any kind.
 Besides, if you pass by the farmer’s market, take this opportunity to look at the local organic products being sold.